Skip to main content

 SMS and Notifications: Instant Proximity

-Underused in B2B, these channels can be very effective when well-dosed (meeting reminders, event alerts, post-demo follow-ups).
-To capitalize on your phone conversations and demos, tools like Claap let you record calls and generate AI summaries, facilitating multichannel follow-up.
+Underused in B2B, these channels punch above their weight when dosed carefully: meeting reminders, event alerts, post-demo follow-ups.
+To capture what happens on calls and demos, tools like Claap record calls and generate AI summaries, which makes multichannel follow-up a lot cleaner.

 Physical or Digital Events: Emotional Impact

-Webinars, trade shows, meetups… Nothing beats in-person interaction for building rapport and qualifying needs directly.
-Integrate them as activation points in your cross-channel sequences.
+Webinars, trade shows, meetups: in-person interaction builds rapport and qualifies needs in ways no sequence can replicate.
+Treat them as activation points inside your cross-channel approach, not standalone activities.

 Mobile Apps and CRM: Natural Extensions